anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * prior-signed-voucher-request: PVR as in {{RFC8995}}

-The RVR can be enhanced optionally with the following parameter as defined in {{voucher-request-prm-yang}}:
+The RVR MUST be enhanced with the following parameter, when the assertion "agent-proximity" is requested, as defined in {{voucher-request-prm-yang}}:

 * agent-sign-cert: LDevID(RegAgt) certificate or the LDevID(RegAgt) certificate including certificate chain.
   In the context of this document it is a JSON array of base64encoded certificate information and handled in the same way as x5c header objects.